 Panama City Beach

 The Panama City Beach runs for about 27 miles.
 It’s a popular spot for diving, surfing, and picnicking.
-The area is known as the “wreck diving capital of the South”, and dolphin gazing tours as well as other coastal tours are offered in the area.
+The area is known as the “wreck diving capital of the South”, and dolphin gazing tours, as well as other coastal tours, are offered in the area.
 The nearby St. Andrews State Park offers excellent hiking opportunities and views of wildlife.

-Known for being quite a bit quieter and more relaxing than the nearby Panama City Beach, Seaside and its beachfront are considered a picture perfect and family-friendly getaway spot.
+Known for being quite a bit quieter and more relaxing than the nearby Panama City Beach, Seaside and its beachfront are considered a picture-perfect and family-friendly getaway spot.
 Hiking trails can be found around the area that wind through beautiful canopies of oak, pine, magnolia, and hickory.
 The Farmers Market of Seaside has fresh fruits you can purchase for your afternoon.
 The town and its beaches were made famous in the movie The Truman Show, which was filmed there.

 Santa Rosa Beach

-Santa Rosa is regarded as one of the best places in Florida for travel and leisure, and the Santa Rosa Beach is a popular destination for tourists from around the world due to its soft white sands and clean waters.
+Santa Rosa is regarded as one of the best places in Florida for travel and leisure, and the Santa Rosa Beach is a popular destination for tourists from around the world due to its soft white sands and clear waters.
 Boat tours are offered in the area, and the nearby Topsail Hill Preserve State Park is an excellent area for hiking and biking.